The Mercedes EQC is a fully electric SUV, offering class and comfort to buyers with deep pockets

-When fully charged, the Mercedes EQC has a range of about 233 miles in the real world.
+When fully charged, the Mercedes EQC has a range of about 233 miles.

 Nonetheless, the Mercedes EQC range of over 200 miles will suit most owners just fine.
 If you are running low on charge, you can rapid charge when out and about at a maximum speed of 110 kW.
 The charging system is the now ubiquitous CCS.

 Mercedes EQC Price